wargio/Twitch-Streamer-Linux/README.md

 Dependencies:
 -------------
 These dependencies are the name of the packages that you need.
-The libs names can change!.
+The libs names can change from distro to distro!.

-         x11-utils pulseaudio-utils libfaac-dev libmp3lame-dev libv4l-dev libx264-dev libpulse-dev librtmp-dev libasound-dev
+         x11-utils pulseaudio-utils libfaac-dev libmp3lame-dev libv4l-dev libx264-dev libpulse-dev librtmp-dev libasound2-dev X11proto-xext-dev

 Grab the latest `ffmpeg` from: